cazamedia/cazamedia/README.md

   + Trying a PWA sample on my own system, I was happy to note that it worked straight away.
 NOTE: My daily driver is LinuxMint and *Firefox* which, as mentioned above, does ***NOT*** support PWAs.
 Consequently, I had to use Chromium.
 Using Chromium, PWA installation was easy and I was able to install a PWA on my home screen without issue.
   + Additionally, I was able to modify the PWA on the host website and automagically have my changes propagate to one installed on my desktop home screen on the next run.
 Good 😄!
 + Python offers a large selection of ways to create desktop Graphical User Interfaces: TKinter(CustomTKinter), Kivy, PyQt, wxPython, et cetera.
+  + TKinter is based on Tcl/Tk and is a very mature offering.
+However, some consider that GUIs made with it look dated and unappealing in comparison to modern web & mobile applications.
 + *Proof-of-Concept* work can be incredibly beneficial when embarking on a new project.
 Care must be taken, however, that the ***POC*** is just that - a *Proof Of Concept* - and not the final product!
   + Oft times, management will try to force you to put a *POC* into production.
 Try to avoid this at all costs - unless, of course, you got it in one.
 In that case, *well done you!*😄
      + If, however, you are a mere mortal like most of us, consider this: you're *POC* might be a *POS* that you'll be supporting in ***perpetuity***!
 Factor that in to your thought processes.